CSDE Fellowship Expectations and Policies

 - Complete online training in the Protection of Human Research Subjects Protection.
 There are several online options.
 The spring Proseminar (CSDE 502) requires the CITI web-based training course called Human Subjects Learners (Stage 1 – Basic Course).
 Comply with all regulations of the UW Human Subjects Division.
 IRB approval is required before starting research involving human subjects.

-- Obtain an eRA Commons login number.
-Please see John Kemner, the CSDE Administrator, about this.
+- Obtain eRA Commons login number.
+Please see the CSDE Administrator, about this.

-- Supplementation and Compensation Policies: Fellows must receive permission from CSDE before receiving supplementation to their stipend or additional compensation from an employer to ensure the supplementation and compensation comply with CSDE and NIH Policies discussed below:
+- Supplementation and Compensation Policies: Fellows must receive permission from CSDE before receiving supplementation to their stipend or additional compensation from an employer to ensure the supplementation and compensation comply with CSDE and NIH Policies (NIHGPS 11.3.10) For information on the policies click here.

 The Role of Mentors in the Fellowship Program